 Both the VCU School of Business and our Accounting Programs have earned accreditation by AACSB International.
 AACSB accreditation represents the highest standard of achievement for business schools worldwide.
 Being AACSB-accredited means a business school is able to continuously pass a strict set of standards that ensure quality.
 Less than 5% of the more than 11,000 business schools in the world have earned AACSB accreditation.

 More about AACSB

-Virginia Commonwealth University was the first business school in the nation to gain accreditation for our undergraduate program in information systems by the Computing Accreditation Commission of ABET, Inc., the recognized accreditor of college and university programs in applied science, computing, engineering, and technology.
+Virginia Commonwealth University was the first business school in the nation be Accredited by the Computing Commission of ABET, www.abet.org, the recognized accreditor of college and university programs in applied science, computing, engineering, and technology.